bentomhall/nih-system/homebrewery/world/geography.md

 - Symbol: Two nested spirals
 - Most worshiped by: mages, researchers.

 Yogg-Maggus was chosen to prevent future Cataclysms, and he takes that job seriously.
 He believes that power should be hidden from those that cannot use it properly.
 He was responsible for re-writing the laws of magic so that many of the extremes of the earlier ages could not be replicated in the post-Cataclysm era.
 He presents as a human with four long braids in his beard, usually hooded.
-In actuality, he was a mkhulu (mind flayer) before his ascension.
+In actuality, he was a mkhulu, a parasitically-twisted psychic humanoid before his ascension.
 He rarely calls clergy, but does make warlock pacts quite frequently.

 ### Other Ascendants
 There are many ascendants worshiped across Noefra and Quartus at large.
 Two main ones worshiped in western Noefra are Nocthis and the Queen Ascendant.